Damocles (song): Critical

-Commercial performance
+Commercial

-Upon release, "Damocles" debuted at its peak position of No. 25 on the OCC UK Singles chart, while the song topped the UK Rock & Metal Singles.
-On the ARIA Top 20 New Music Singles chart, the song peaked at No. 14, and on the IRMA Ireland Singles chart, the song reached No. 92.
-The song reached No. 38 on the RMNZ New Zealand Top 40 chart.
+Upon release, "Damocles" debuted at its peak position of number 25 on the OCC UK Singles chart, while the song topped the UK Rock & Metal Singles.
+On the ARIA Top 20 New Music Singles chart, the song peaked at number 14, and on the IRMA Ireland Singles chart, the song reached number 92.
+The song reached number 38 on the RMNZ New Zealand Top 40 chart.